 - Full featured Test IDE that allows fast Test Plan recording (from Browsers or native applications), building and debugging.

-- Command-line mode (Non GUI / headless mode) to load test from any Java compatible OS (Linux, Windows, Mac OSX, …)
+- CLI mode (Command-line mode (previously called Non GUI) / headless mode) to load test from any Java compatible OS (Linux, Windows, Mac OSX, …)

 - A complete and ready to present dynamic HTML report